Znarfois/hilaga-pathfinder/README.md

 ## How to Run It
 1. Using the command prompt, navigate to the folder the file is located then run python hilaga_pathfinder.py
 2. The game will first enumerate all the locations in the game, as these would be choices for the first prompt.
 3. The first prompt “What building are you in right now?” will ask for input for your starting location.
-Type your location on the box next to the prompt
+Type your location on the box next to the prompt.
 *Note that if you choose CTC in the first prompt, the game will end as it is the set end-state*
 4. The next prompt “How would you like to traverse to CTC?
 (D for DFS, B for BFS, M for Minimum)” will allow the user to choose the traversal method.
 5. The game will then proceed to find and show the best path it has taken to reach CTC as well as tell you how many steps it took to get there.
 A step here is defined as movement from building to building.